Created: 01/29/2015 11:52 AM WNYT.com

 Pending sales are a barometer of future purchases.
 A one- to two-month lag usually exists between a contract and a completed sale.
-The number of contract signings rose in the Northeast but fell in the Midwest, South and Western regions of the U.S.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)